vinayganesh/BandsInTownUWP/README.md

 1. In the BandsInTownUI project, open App.Xaml.cs
 2. Just above the App constuctor add ```private WinRTContainer _container;``` which is defining the main container for the application.
 3. Remove the App.xaml.cs implementing the ```Application``` interface.
 Just remove the ```:Application``` next to ```App:Application```
+4. Since UWP is based on WinRT, we don't use a bootstrapper.The reason for this is that Windows.UI.Xaml.Application exposes most of    it's functionality through method overrides and not events.

-4. Add the this function in the App.xaml.cs class,
+So add these functions in the App.xaml.cs class,

    ```csharp
    protected override void Configure()
    {